-All Students must complete all admission requirements to Tulsa Community College and complete Paralegal Application (see the Application at the Paralegal Studies Program Page).
-Post Degree Certificate students must have a bachelor's degree, an A.A., A.S., or an A.A.S. degree to be admitted to the program for the proposed option.

-For any questions about Admission to the Program and/or a copy of the Legal Specialty Course Transfer Policy please contact the Program Coordinator,
+Students must have a Bachelor degree, AA, AS, or AAS degree to be admitted to the program for the proposed option.
+Admission to the Program as an AAS degree holder seeking the Post-Degree Paralegal Studies Certificate requires submission of the Application linked below and completion of CSCI 1203, ENGL 1113, and ENGL 1213, COMM 1113, POLS 1113, and PLGL 1213 with a C or better.
+For any questions about Admission to the Program and/or a copy of the Legal Specialty Course Transfer Policy please contact the Program Coordinator, Michael Speck michael.speck@tulsacc.edu.
 Michael Speck, Paralegal Program Coordinator Metro Campus: (918) 595-7317